Island and Tower

 It feels alive and calls out a challenge to the sky.

-Even at this height I smell the salt from the sea, together with an unfamiliar sweet smell.
+Even at this height, by body finds the salt smell from the sea, together with an unfamiliar sweet smell.

 My breath comes and goes calmly, easily in this beautiful place.